InsightSoftwareConsortium/ITKColorNormalization/README.rst

 Installation for python
 -----------------------

-From the web page https://github.com/InsightSoftwareConsortium/ITKColorNormalization/actions, click on a recently successfully built workflow.
-This takes you to a page of \"Build, test, package\" and a list of Artifacts, such as WindowWheel3.8, WindowWheel3.7, WindowWheel3.6, WindowWheel3.5, MacOSWheels, LinuxWheel38, LinuxWheel37, LinuxWheel36, and LinuxWheel35.
-Click on the artifact that matches your operating system and version of python, to download a zip file.
-Find the downloaded zip file, perhaps within your Downloads folder, and unzip it.
-This gives you a file with a name like itk_spcn-0.1.0-cp38-cp38-manylinux1_x86_64.whl.

-In a terminal session, create a python virtual environment with a command like
+To install the package into a python virtual environment, first create a python virtual environment in a terminal session with a command like

 .. code-block:: shell